mcgraneder/Defi-Trading-Arbitrage-Bot/README.md

 ```bash
 code .
 ```
-In order fo ryou to be able to run the code without an errors we need to first install all of the project dependancies required.
+In order for you to be able to run the code without an errors we need to first install all of the project dependancies required.
 We can again use nodes pacakge manager to do this. simply run
 ```bash
 npm install
 ```
-This installation might take a minute or two but if your curious at to what all of these dependancies are navigate to the package.json file and look under `dependancies`.
+This installation might take a minute or two but if your curious as to what all of these dependancies are navigate to the package.json file and look under `dependancies`.
 We are nearly there in terms of running the code but we still need one main thing and that is a way to establish a connection to the ethereum blockchain so that we can access and execute smart contract functions in all of the contracts used in this project.
 We can establish a connection to the ethereum blockhain in different ways such as running our own node.
-But that is out of the scop of this project so what we will be using is a provider and connecting via an RPC node.
+But that is out of the scop of this project so what we will be using is a provider and connecting via an RPC node via the provider.

 ## (3) establishing a connection to the ethereum blockhain
 ### Ganache
-To do this we will be using ganache-cli.
-Ganache CLI is part of the Truffle suite of Ethereum development tools, is the command line version of Ganache, which is a like your personal blockchain for Ethereum development.
-Ganache CLI uses ethereumjs to simulate full client behavior and make developing Ethereum applications faster, easier, and safer.
+To do this we will be using ganache-cli and Infura who will be our provider.
+Ganache CLI is part of the Truffle suite of Ethereum development tools, and it is the command line version of Ganache, which is a like your personal blockchain for Ethereum development.
+Ganache CLI uses ethereumjs to simulate full client behavior and make developing Ethereum applications faster, easier, and we have much more control over certain parameters by using it over the ganache UI.
 We will then be useing Infura who are an RPC Node provider so that we can use ganache to connect to an infura node ultimately allowing us to connect to the ethereum blockchain.
 So this step of the installation comes in two parts.
-We first will install ganche and then we will connect to an RPC node using Infura.
+We first will install ganache and then we will connect to an RPC node using Infura.
 To install ganche-cli open your terminal and run
 ```bash
 npm install -g ganache-cli
 ```